ZhgChg.Li

 4. Build Failed / Review Rejected Notifier

-Previously in sections 1 and 2, it was mentioned that workflows could be triggered by email notifications.
-However, in large teams with strict permission controls, iOS developers only have “developer” backend access and cannot release or manage apps, so they do not receive any app status change emails; this includes notifications for rejected uploaded builds or rejected submissions.
+In sections 1 and 2, it was mentioned that previously there was a chance to trigger workflows via email notifications.
+However, in large teams with strict permission controls, iOS developers only have “developer” backend access and cannot release or manage the app, so they cannot receive any email notifications about app status changes; this includes rejection notices for uploaded builds or app review rejections.

 Before: